 In order to better enable key control, Falcon keys and/or cylinders are stamped with the key symbol within the Falcon key system.
 This tells how the cylinder is keyed, eliminating trial and error.
 Lock mix-ups during installation or key mix-ups afterward are less likely to happen and are easier to straighten out if they do.

-For example, the symbol AA1 shown in the illustration identifies the lock to be operated by grand master key A, master key AA and change key AA1.
+For example, the symbol AA1 identifies the lock to be operated by grand master key A, master key AA and change key AA1.
 Upon written authorization from the building owner to an authorized Falcon distributor, a bitting list can be furnished for each job to translate the symbols into key bittings.
 If a key is lost, a replacement key can be ordered by number from the Falcon distributor.

 Visual key control (VKC)